-While public construction projects are essentially arranged through bidding, procurement arrangements may not be conducted by bid in private construction works
+While public construction projects initiated by public sectors are typically arranged through bidding, procurement arrangements may not be conducted by bid in private construction works.

 Design and construction works have been separately conducted by different entities.
-However, design and build works carried out entirely by same entity have become increasingly popular.
+However, design and build works carried out entirely by the same entity have become increasingly popular.